Can a Robo-Advisor Make Your Retirement Investing Easier?

 Additionally, robo-advisors are usually more cost-efficient than using an in-person financial advisor.
 That's because their overhead is lower and the business model is scalable with computers managing your portfolio – not a person, so the fees are lower.
 Lower fees mean you get to keep more of your hard-earned money, and every percentage point counts (learn more about the high cost of advisor fees here).

-Additionally, it’s worth noting that financial advisors typically underperform the indexes, so while individual guidance might seem like it’s nice to have, it’s worth questioning if those advisors are giving you enough value to warrant what you’re paying them.
+It's worth noting that financial advisors typically underperform the indexes, so while individual guidance might seem like it's nice to have, it's worth questioning if those advisors are giving you enough value to warrant what you're paying them.

 Robo-advisors commonly use ETFs and low-cost index funds to build your portfolio, and these portfolios are generally based on Modern Portfolio Theory, similar to strategies used by the vast majority of the financial planning community.
 That means your portfolio should be diversified, as ETFs and low-cost index funds are comprised of a variety of assets, but the all-in cost structure is often much lower than a personal financial advisor.

-To learn more about the surprisingly important impact of investment costs see this related video, “How Your Financial Advisor is Taking 75% (or more!)
+To learn more about the surprisingly important impact of investment costs see this related video: “How Your Financial Advisor is Taking 75% (or more!)
 Of Your Retirement Income.”

 When You Should Consider Using a Robo-Advisor